wso2/docs-mi/en/docs/reference/connectors/ceridiandayforce-connector/ceridiandayforce-connector-example.md

 ```

 **Expected Response**:
 * You should get a 200 OK response.
-Please bear in mind that this post will not update the database in the sample
+Please note that this post will not update the database in the sample
 environment.
 However, if you use this in a test or production environment changes will be made to the database.

 In this example Ceridian Dayforce connector is used to perform operations with Dayforce HCM.
 Please read the [Ceridian Dayforce connector reference guide]({{base_path}}/reference/connectors/ceridiandayforce-connector/ceridiandayforce-connector-reference/) to learn more about the operations you can perform with the Dayforce connector.